B.Sc. · D.O.M.P. · M.Ed. Candidate

 Osteopathic Practitioner, Integrative Movement Educator, Neurodiversity Affirming & Strength-Based Learning Specialist

 Michelle Stevens is a registered osteopathic practitioner based in Kelowna, B.C., with a deep commitment to understanding how the nervous system shapes our lived experience.
-With a Bachelor of Science, a Diploma in Osteopathy, training in yoga and therapeutic movement, and ongoing graduate studies in education, Michelle brings a uniquely integrated perspective to every session — one that honours the whole person, not just presenting symptoms.
+With a Bachelor of Science, a Diploma in Osteopathy, training in yoga, Pilates and therapeutic movement, plus ongoing graduate studies in education, Michelle brings a uniquely integrated perspective to every session, one that honours the whole person, not just presenting symptoms.

 Michelle is originally from Montreal, where she worked for 20 years as a yoga teacher, Pilates instructor and osteopathic practitioner.
 The love of movement and meditative practice formed the foundation of her work where she developed a clinical approach rooted in careful listening and whole-body care.